List of longest Croatian words

 List of longest Croatian words contains some of the longest words in Croatian.
 This list does not include words for large numbers.

-One of the longe words in Croatian is prijestolonasljednica which means 'a female throne successor'.
+One of the longer words in Croatian is prijestolonasljednica which means 'a female throne successor'.

 List

-This list contains words in Croatian with at least 10 letters.
+This list contains words in Croatian with at least 15 letters.
 Some of words in this list come from Latin and Greek.